Why it pays to promptly report work comp claims

 3. Safeguard employee morale.
 If employees know your client isn’t reporting the claim or making proper moves to protect the injured worker and guard against any future repeat of the incident, they’ll have disgruntled employees on their hands.
 That problem will only escalate.
 Making it clear that the injured worker is receiving the medical care they need often results in his or her being willing to return to work more quickly, even in a light duty role.

-How to reduce the lag time for workers’ compensation claim reporting
+How to reduce the lag time for workers’ comp claim reporting

 Few employers have trouble reporting a more serious work comp claim, because the injured worker obviously needs immediate care, and it’s clear when and where the injury occurred.
 It’s those smaller claims that typically go unreported at first, where the employee seems to be fine and can initially shake off the incident.
 Here are a few tips to consider: